did73at/cflse/README.md

 This confloose only modifies the `.bashrc` and the i3 config file.
 The previous `.bashrc` is renamed to `~/afs/tp.py`.

-*⚠️ If this command will only work once*
+*⚠️ This command will only work once*

 ## 📦 Installation